ivan-lednev/obsidian-task-archiver/README.md

 - whether completed tasks should be added under a link to the current week;
 - the pattern of the weekly note link.

+### Usage

+Add an "Archived" Heading to a file and run the following command: "Archive tasks in this file".

 ## Acknowledgements

 This plugin is a simple & incomplete (for now) implementation of the archiving features of [org-mode](https://orgmode.org/).